varapp/varapp-docs/docs/src/deploy/backend_local.rst

   This makes every python library you install from now on, including Varapp, exist only in this directory.
   To uninstall varapp, you only need to ``rm -rf $venv``.

-* Edit the **settings file** at "varmed/settings/settings.py" to fit your environment (at least the MySQL connection settings).
+* Enter the app's source folder and edit the **settings file** at "varmed/settings/settings.py" to fit your environment (at least the MySQL connection settings).

 * Install:

-  Enter the app's source folder.
   There should be a file "setup.py" in the current directory.
   Install all required Python dependencies together with Varapp itself::

     python3 setup.py install